pen-lang/pen/doc/src/references/language/syntax.md

 #### `go` expression

 It executes a function in parallel.
-A returned value is a future as a function that returns a result of the executed function.
+Its returned value is a future as a function that returns a result of the executed function.

 ```pen
 future = go \() number {